Nazir Razak: Rise through CIMB (1989–2014)

 Upon completing his studies, Nazir initially considered a career in government service, including the Malaysian diplomatic corps, in line with his father's earlier wish that one of his sons would enter the civil service.
 However, in 1989, he began his professional career in investment banking.
-After evaluating offers from several firms, including Arab–Malaysian Merchant Bank, he was drawn to CIMB, which was known for its dynamic culture and challenger mentality.
-Although initially rejected due to his lack of accounting background and the firm's policy against hiring fresh graduates, Nazir was later given an opportunity following internal advocacy by colleagues and senior leadership.
+After evaluating offers from several firms, including Arab–Malaysian Merchant Bank, he chose CIMB.
+Although initially rejected due to his lack of accounting background and the firm's policy against hiring fresh graduates, he was later offered a position.
 On 11 September 1989, he joined CIMB as its first-ever fresh graduate recruit, becoming employee number sixty-nine at the firm's Kuala Lumpur headquarters.

-As employee number sixty-nine, CIMB was a relatively small merchant bank at a time.
+CIMB was a relatively small merchant bank at a time.
 During this period, Nazir took on diverse responsibilities, from arranging travel and accommodations for Tenaga Nasional's management to discussing valuations with international partners and distributing retail application forms to the public.
 In April 1993, Nazir was appointed Senior Vice-President (SVP) of CIMB Securities.
 In 1996, he was appointed deputy CEO of CIMB.
-He reflected on the 1997 Asian financial crisis as a defining moment in his career.
-He described the crisis as the convergence of "two toxic cultures" (the greed of developed market investors and local political and financial corruption).
-After accumulating ten years of experience across all aspects of merchant banking, Nazir was appointed CEO of CIMB on 1 June 1999, at the age of thirty-two.
+He later reflected on the 1997 Asian financial crisis, describing it as the merger of risky behaviour among developed market investors and corruption among Asian politics and financial institutions.
+After accumulating ten years of experience across various aspects of merchant banking, Nazir was appointed CEO of CIMB on 1 June 1999, at the age of thirty-two.
 His appointment followed discussions with regulatory authorities, including Bank Negara, who initially hesitated due to his age but ultimately approved his leadership.